 MU Extension, MU College of Agriculture, Food and Natural Resources, and the Farm Bureau jointly sponsor the Missouri Century Farm program.
 Local MU Extension Councils help with sponsorship by publicizing the program, collecting and certifying nominations, and arranging for local recognition.
 Extension Publications, part of the office of Extension and Agricultural Information, coordinates the program.

 Applications are available from approximately Feb.
 1 through May 15 from the MU Extension office in your county or from University of Missouri-Century Farms, Extension Publications, 2800 Maguire Blvd.
 Room E1, Columbia, MO 65211.

-A fee of $65 (if you apply by May 1) is required to cover processing costs, one certificate, a booklet and one two-sided metal sign (includes MU and Missouri Farm Bureau logos) for each approved farm.
+A fee of $55 (if you apply by May 1) is required to cover processing costs, one certificate, a booklet and one two-sided, 2-foot by 2-foot metal sign (includes MU and Missouri Farm Bureau logos) for each approved farm.

 Send a completed application, order form and a check made made payable to University of Missouri-Century Farms for the total amount on your order form.
 Return completed applications to